top of page

 01

-In 2022 I began a pre-doctoral research fellowship under Professors Daniel Ho and Jacob Goldin, where I've been working on developing and applying tools for estimating racial disparities under incomplete information.
-On the right we combine racial imputation outputs with a novel ecological inference method to estimate the national disparity in Internal Revenue Service audit rates.
+In 2022 I began a research fellowship under Professors Daniel Ho and Jacob Goldin, where I worked on, among other things, developing and applying tools for estimating racial disparities under incomplete information.
+In the figure on the right (pulled from our paper) we use racial imputation outputs to estimate Internal Revenue Service audit rates for different subgroups of Black and non-Black taxpayers.

 02

-Migrant workers through the H-2A program are especially vulnerable to rights violations.
-Utilizing data from the United States Department of Labor and Texas RioGrande Legal Aid, a group of Dartmouth researchers and I use machine learning models to determine how limited resources can be optimized by the government to detect these rights violations.
+Migrant workers hired through the H-2A program are especially vulnerable to rights violations.
+Utilizing data from the United States Department of Labor and Texas RioGrande Legal Aid, a group of researchers and I employed machine learning models and made recommendations for how limited resources can be leveraged by the government to detect these rights violations.

 03